FoE-Info/FoE-Info-Docs/README.md

 ## Support

-Please visit [Link](https://github.com/FoE-Info/chrome/issues/) if you have problems or ideas or email foegameinfo@gmail.com
+Please visit our discord [server](https://discord.gg/9Mgn6UR) if you have questions, problems or feature requests.
+We sometimes do email too: foegameinfo@gmail.com